tessia-project/tessia-baselib/doc/developers/coding_guidelines.md

 ## Use spaces instead of tabulations for indentation

-- **Rationale I:** mixing up spaces and tabs might confuse other developers and even the python interpreter
-- **Rationale II:** tabs have variable size and are user-configurable, spaces aren't
-- use 4 spaces for each indentation block
+- Use 4 spaces for each indentation block.
-- don't mix indent levels. i.e. always use 4 spaces, regardless of how nested the block is (**Tip** - On Vim use: `:set expandtab`)
+- Don't mix indent levels. i.e. always use 4 spaces, regardless of how nested the block is (**Tip** - On Vim use: `:set expandtab`).
+- **Rationale I:** mixing up spaces and tabs might confuse other developers and even the python interpreter.
+- **Rationale II:** tabs have variable size and are user-configurable, spaces aren't.

+## File sections

+- Every file must start with a copyright and license header (before the module docstring).
+    - Other secondary information can be placed here.
+Comments explaining the function of the module should only go in the docstring.
+- After the header comment, include the module docstring.
-## Ensure each file has the sections: "imports", "constants and definitions" and "code"
+- Next, ensure the file has the sections: "imports", "constants and definitions" and "code".

-- **Rationale:** improve code organization
-- separate each section with a blank line
+- Separate each section with a blank line.
-- put imports only the in the section `IMPORTS`
+- Put imports only the in the section `IMPORTS`.
-- define constants only in the section `CONSTANTS AND DEFINITIONS`
+- Define globals and constants only in the section `CONSTANTS AND DEFINITIONS`.
+- Do not define globals and constants in class-only files, use static constants and variables inside the class.
-- define classes or functions only in the section `CODE`
+- Define classes or functions only in the section `CODE`.
+- **Rationale:** improve code organization.

 ### Noncompliant example